 Cost of Placement Test

-There is no cost for students taking the placement test for the College of Southern Maryland at the La Plata, Leonardtown, and Prince Frederick campuses.
+There is no cost for students taking their first attempt of the placement test for the College of Southern Maryland at the La Plata, Leonardtown, and Prince Frederick campuses.
 If taking the test at an approved alternate site, students may incur a cost for the proctor and/or the site.
 There is a fee for retesting and a limit to the number of attempts.

 Waiving The Placement Test